GoingMerry-ThousandSunny/Usopp-Sniper_King/README.md

 ## Conclusion :

-Software design pattern help you as a programmer to create robust architecture.
+Software design patterns help you as a programmer to create robust architecture.
 For that one need to have the right knowledge about how to use them.

 ## References :